publisha/publisha.github.io/pages/createyourownblog.md

 ## Adding to and Editing your site Online

-Although we recommend using `Atom` as the way to write posts and edit your site (you certainly need to use for editing the config file and changing the appearance of your site), you can optionally use an online tool from anywhere with an internet connection to post articles.
+Although we recommend using `Atom` as the way to write posts and edit your site (you certainly need to use it for editing the config file and changing the appearance of your site), you can optionally use an online tool from anywhere with an internet connection to post articles.

 ### Using Prose